GerHobbelt/mupdf/docs/Notes/Misc git Activities/Submitting Changes.md

 # Submitting Changes

-- pull request (some folks elsewhere want an issue with that, but I don't: the pull request has its own number and is another kind of issue in the github tracker, clearly visible and easily manageable.)
+- pull request (some folks elsewhere want an issue with that, but I don't: the pull request has its own number and is another kind of issue in the GitHub tracker, clearly visible and easily manageable.)

-  When a pull request is for a specific **existing issue** in the github tracker, please reference the issue number in your pullreq message.
+  When a pull request is for a specific **existing issue** in the GitHub tracker, please reference the issue number in your pullreq message.

 - `git push --all` when you've been registered as a collaborator